Menu Close

 Reconciling your bank account with a monthly statement can often be challenging and frustrating!
 After entering the start date and end date on the reconcile worksheet (example below), if the withdrawals and/or deposits fail to match with your bank statement, here are some common issues that users have encountered.

-Another common issue regards having a slightly different date for transactions in your spreadsheet vs. the bank statement at the beginning or end of the statement date range.
+A common issue regards having a different date or the wrong date for transactions in your spreadsheet vs. the bank statement.
 For example, perhaps you entered a transaction with a date of 06/30/2024 but your bank posted it on 07/01/2024 and thus it is outside of the statement date range (assuming the statement period is 06/01/24 – 06/30/24).

 Another issue is a mistyped date.
 For example:

-It’s easy to overlook that the 3rd entry above was entered as 2025 instead of 2024, which means it wouldn’t be considered by the date range on the reconcile screen even though it seems like the entries are in date order.
+It’s easy to overlook that the 3rd entry above was entered as 2025 instead of 2024, which means it wouldn’t be in the correct date range.

 Similarly, it can be easy to mistype a date entirely such that it’s not a date at all!
 Did you notice that last date in the screenshot above?
 It was entered as Oct 111, 2024 which is certainly an invalid date.
 One trick to help find invalid dates is to click the filter button on the date column.
 In the screenshot below, that bad date will stick out like a sore thumb.